the society's logo

 Facebook logo

 The Waxbill Finch Society also has its own closed group on Facebook.
-Access the site through the banner above.

-2020/21 subscriptions are now available:
+2024/25 subscriptions are now available through PayPal:

-Paypal for your 2020/21 subscription
+Paypal for your 2024/25 subscription

-Other info/ Membership number
+Other info/ membership number

 WFS keeping and breeding booklets